5 Tips for Short-Term Trading

 Using the short-term trading method above, your fellow investors have scored huge gains in as little as 24 hours or less with our Schaeffer’s Overnight Trader.

-Schaeffer’s Overnight Trader also has a 12-month portfolio return of 54%.
-That's almost double that of the S&P 500 over the same period.
+Schaeffer’s Overnight Trader also has a 12-month portfolio return of 90%.
+That's more than 4 times the performance of the S&P 500 over the same period.

 Over $1,000...
 Overnight!

-For example, on December 19, we recommended entering Twitter Inc. (TWTR) calls, which closed the very next day for a win of 75%.
+For example, we recommended entering Twitter Inc. (TWTR) calls, which closed the very next day for a win of 75%.